 Scammers can be very persuasive.
 SCAMwatch warns consumers to hang up when they receive a similar call.
 Once money is paid, it is next to impossible to recover!

-Report the matter to the ACCC's Infocentre on 1300 302 502 or visit the report a scam page in SCAMwatch.
+Report the matter on the report a scam page in SCAMwatch.

 Explore SCAMwatch to find out more about lottery, sweepstakes and competition scams, including fake prizes, and how you can protect yourself.